Mary Putnam Jacobi: Medical education

 Although George Putnam believed a career in medicine was a "repulsive pursuit," he reluctantly agreed to financially support his daughter's decision to pursue medicine, an ambition she had held since childhood.
 In 1863, Jacobi graduated from the New York College of Pharmacy, which made her the first woman to graduate from an American school of pharmacy.
 In 1864, she earned her Doctor of Medicine from the Female Medical College of Pennsylvania.
-For several months, she practiced clinical medicine with Marie Zakrewska and Lucy Sewall at the New England Hospital for Women and Children.
+For several months, she practiced clinical medicine with Marie Zakrzewska and Lucy Sewall at the New England Hospital for Women and Children.
 She also served in the American Civil War as a medical aide.

 During a short internship in which she studied clinical medicine at the New England Hospital for Women and Children, Jacobi decided to further her study of medicine and apply to École de Médecine of the University of Paris.
 After much negotiation and thanks to the help of the psychiatrist Benjamin Ball, in 1868 she was admitted as the first woman student at École de Médecine, although as a woman she was required to enter lectures through a separate door and sit at the front near the professor.
 In July 1871, Jacobi graduated with honors and was the second woman to receive a degree from École de Médecine of the University of Paris.
+(Elizabeth Garret Anderson was the first).
 Jacobi also received a bronze medal for her thesis.
 Her studies in Paris coincided with the Franco-Prussian War.
 In Scribner's Monthly of August 1871, she published an account of the new French political leadership that came to power following the war.